 Managing your creative business is never as easy as you like it to be, but if you are planning on getting started, the time is now.
 If you are creative, talented and organized, then you are well away to a good start.

-We have seen several highly talented artists who could have been struggling simply because they lack discipline and proper planning and scheduling of their art business priorities.
-You are best to equip yourself with apps like Asana that come with features you can schedule and complete your daily tasks in.
+You have probably seen many talented artists struggling to manage their business but this could be due to lack of proper planning and scheduling of their priorities.
+To help you get started, use Asana app because it has features you can schedule and complete your daily tasks in.
 Remember each day a small task completed will gradually roll the ball into something bigger and better.

-Let’s be factual: Artist does face challenges as well!
+Let’s be factual: Artist do face challenges daily

-You may be an artist who is pursuing your art dream and at the same time working on other jobs to make ends meet.
+You may be an artist who is pursuing your dream and at the same time working on other jobs to make a living.